-- A Touch screen monitor-Enables on-instrument configuration and setup using the control software interface. - B Status bar-Indicates instrument status as processing (blue), requires attention (orange), ready to sequence (green), or when a wash is due within the next 24 hours (yellow). - C Buffer compartment-Holds the buffer cartridge and the spent reagents container. - D Reagent compartment-Holds the reagent cartridge. - E Power button-Powers the instrument and the instrument computer on or off. - F Imaging compartment-Holds the flow cell for sequencing or the BeadChip adapter for scanning. - G Air filter compartment-Holds the air filter for instruments with a filter that is accessible from the rear panel.
+- A Touch screen monitor-Enables on-instrument configuration and setup using the control software interface. - B Status bar-Indicates instrument status as processing (blue), requires attention (orange), ready to sequence (green), or when a wash is due within the next 24 hours (yellow). - C Buffer compartment-Holds the buffer cartridge and the spent reagents container. - D Reagent compartment-Holds the reagent cartridge. - E Power button-Powers the instrument and the instrument computer on or off. - F Imaging compartment-Holds the flow cell during a sequencing run. - G Air filter compartment Holds the air filter for instruments with a filter that is accessible from the rear panel.